capactio/capact/docs/proposal/20200114-och-content-lifecycle.md

 - Swapping Neo4j deployment.

   Two running Neo4j at the same time would consume too much resources.
+Also, the solution would depend on Kubernetes, which would be an issue at some point, when we will go platform-agnostic.

 - Creating new database, populating it and then switching connection for OCH.